-If the machine hosting the domain administration server (DAS) fails, you can recreate the DAS if you have previously backed up the DAS.
+If you have backed up the Domain Administration Server (DAS), you can recreate it if the host machine fails.
 To recreate a working copy of the DAS, you must have:

 - One machine (machine1) that contains the original DAS. - A second machine (machine2) that contains a cluster with server instances running applications and catering to clients.
 The cluster is configured using the DAS on the first machine. - A third backup machine (machine3) where the DAS needs to be recreated in case the first machine crashes.